YaoLaiGang/learngit/readme.txt

 git tracks changes of files
-creating a new branch is quick AND simple talk is cheap, show me the code
+creating a new branch is quick AND simple talk is cheap, show me the code where there is a will, there is a way